gofilipa/664/_sources/intro.md

 Pratt Institute School of Information

-## Welcome to the workshops!
+## Welcome to Programming for Cultural Heritage!
-As one of the most popular, versatile, and beginner-friendly programming langauges, Python can be used for a variety of tasks from analyzing data to building websites.

-This 5-part workshop series introduces participants to the Python programming language for working in cultural heritage contexts like libraries, archives, and museums.
-The first workshop begins with core concepts, like data types, variables, functions, loops, and conditional statements.
-The second and third workshops move to data gathering and processing with web scraping, APIs, and text cleaning methods.
-The fourth and fifth workshops explore text analysis with Natural Language Processing (NLP) and deep learning tools.
-See a more detailed description of each workshop below.
+This website offers a series of Python lessons organized into different sections, like "Introduction to Python Fundamentals" and "Python for Data Cleaning".
+These materials introduce participants to the Python programming language for working in cultural heritage contexts like libraries, archives, and museums.

 ### Workshop overviews
-**Workshop 1: “Introduction to Python Fundamentals”**
+**1: “Introduction to Python Fundamentals”**
 - Offers basic
   introduction to core concepts in Python programming, grounded in a critical awareness about data and what happens to data at various levels of transformation and abstraction.

-**Workshop 2: “Python for Web Scraping and APIs”**
+**2: “Python for Web Scraping and APIs”**
 - Introduction to ethics, legality, and programmatic methods for extracting data from the web.
 Advances core concepts from introductory session (like loops and conditional statements) and